 5. Make time for yourself.
 It’s important to set some time aside for you to do something for your own pleasure.
 If you don’t recharge the batteries, you will burn out.

-6. Treat co-occurring anxiety and depression.
-Adults with ADHD are more likely to be anxious and depressed.
+6. Treat co-occurring mood disorders.
+Adults with ADHD are more likely to be anxious and sad.
 Untreated, these conditions may make your emotional control worse, so it is smart to address these professionally.

 7. Avoid emotionally provoking situations.
 It’s harder to calm a strong reaction than it is to avoid it in the first place.
 This doesn’t mean that you should avoid every uncomfortable or difficult situation, but you should know that some situations aren’t worth the potential trouble.

 8. Create a plan…ahead of time for how to respond to a situation that you know will evoke some strong feelings.
 Think about how you can respond to different things the other person might do, as well as what outcomes you hope to achieve.
 Review the plan right before you go into the situation and keep it in your mind during the situation.
 If possible, bring in some written notes.